eteration-bootcamp/2020-bootcamp-team-10/README.md

     aPlaceData: PropTypes.object,
 };
 ```
-aPlaceData: This prop gets data from redux/saga and carry the data to other components and inside itself.
+-aPlaceData: This prop gets data from redux/saga and carry the data to other components and inside itself.

 Screenshot:

 <img src="./images/descriptioncardcomponent.PNG" alt="descriptioncardcomponent">

-### 6-Map Component
+#### 6-Map Component

 It is used to show the location of places to users.
 It takes aPlaceData state from DescriptionCard Component.
 It uses cityCoordinateX, cityCoordinatesY, cityName and culturalPlace features of data.
 In this way it shows place location in a map.
 In addition this component uses OpenStreetMap API to visualize data.